Hull Turf logo

 Add a Base Layer for Stability and Drainage

-Select appropriate base materials, such as crushed stone or gravel, recommended at a depth of 3 to 4 inches (5 to 10 cm) to ensure stability and effective drainage.
+Select appropriate materials, such as crushed stone or gravel, (5 to 10 cm) to ensure stability and drainage.
 As US Turf states, “Without it, water can pool beneath your synthetic turf, leading to unpleasant odors, mold, and even damage to the base layer.”

-Before spreading the base material, consider laying down a weed barrier.
+Before spreading the weed barrier, consider its placement.
 This will prevent unwanted growth while allowing for proper drainage.

-Distribute the base material uniformly over the area to guarantee full coverage of the surface.
+Distribute the base layer uniformly over the area to guarantee full coverage of the surface.

-Use a rake to level the base, followed by a compactor to firmly compact the material.
-This creates a solid foundation.
+Use a rake to level the material, followed by a compactor to firmly compact the material.
+This will create a solid foundation.

 Ensure proper drainage by sloping the base slightly away from any structures.
-This is crucial to prevent pooling water and maintain the integrity of the grass.
+This is crucial to prevent water accumulation and maintain the integrity of the grass.

 Allow the base to rest for a minimum of 24 hours before moving on to the next phase.
-This provides a stable and durable surface for your artificial grass.
+This provides a stable and durable surface for your artificial turf.

 Each box represents a step in the process of preparing the base layer.
 Follow the arrows to see how each step leads to the next, ensuring a solid foundation for your artificial grass.